FAQ

 What is the maximum possible resolution of dokko scans?

-The dokko scanner is able to scan up to 40'000ppi.
-However, such an extreme resolution can be counter productive since it often doesn't result in a better looking image.
-It is also very time-consuming and therefore associated with high costs.
-I found that the sweet spot for extremly large prints is around 10'000-20'000 PPI for 35mm and 7000-14'000 PPI for medium format and large format film.
+The dokko scanner is able to scan up to 40'000 ppi.
+However, such an extreme resolutions run into diminishing returns since the final image quality doesn’t improve a lot but it is very time-intensive (and therefore costly) to scan.
+In practice, the sweet spot for extremely large prints is around 11'000-20'000 ppi for 35mm, and 8'000-14'000 ppi for medium format and large format film.

-What is the true resolution of analog films?
+What is the true resolution of analog film?

 There is no simple digital resolution equivalent to analog film.
-Film has an irregular image structure due to its grain and the details in the image are largely dependent on film choice, lens quality and photographic technique.
-For practical purposes, it's possible to see visible image details at over 10'000 ppi on fine-grain films shot with very good lenses, and resolution over 20'000 PPI can be achieved with special ultra-fine grain films.
-In the case of coarse-grained films or older camera lenses, the image resolution is lower, but a high scan resolution preserves the original and organic analog grain structure that is otherwise lost in the pixel grid, avoiding a digital feel.
+Film has an irregular image structure being defined by grain rather than pixels, and the details in the image are largely dependent on film choice, lens quality and technique.
+With fine-grain films shot on excellent lenses, we can see real image detail above 10'000 ppi, and resolution over 20'000 ppi can be achieved with ultra-fine grain films.
+Coarser-grain films or older lenses resolve less, but scanning at high resolution still preserves the organic grain structure that would otherwise be lost to the pixel grid, avoiding a digital feel.

 How big can I print?